bcoles/kasld/docs/usage.md

   plausibly recover the base, accepting that this window is unproven.
 - `.kaslr.disabled` / `.kaslr.unsupported` — booleans: KASLR opted out, or not
   applicable to the arch/config.

+To ask which placement the kernel actually chose — for a distribution across boots, say — divide `.kaslr.virtual.slide_bytes` by the quantity's alignment.
+That counts from the un-randomized base, so it describes the target.
+A position counted from `.kaslr.inferred.range_min` instead describes how far KASLD narrowed the window and from which direction: for a leak that bounds from above, the base sits at that window's last slot by construction.
 - `.hardening.patched_vulnerabilities.possibly_unpatched` — CVE-class components
   that *succeeded*.
 A behavioural signal, not a version check: KASLD never trusts `uname`, so this is "a CVE-class leak worked here", never "the kernel is